delasky/jira-time-logger/README.md

 if you don't pass them in with option flags you will be prompted for them

+Example command

+`log-time log -j "BD-111111" -t "4 h"`

+#### Track

 `log-time track`

-this will start a timer which will track your work on an issue until you tell it to stop
+this will start a timer in your terminal which will track your work on an issue until you tell it to stop

 You can pass in a ticket number with `-j`

 if you don't pass it in, you will be prompted for your ticket.

 When the timer is running you can hit C-c or Esc to cancel tracking.
 Or you can hit space or enter to go ahead and submit your worklog

+example command

+`log-time track -j "BD-11111111"` then sometime later `space`

 ### Debugging